Momentum

 With behavioral finance to support it logically, momentum research took a giant leap forward in 1993 with the publication of “Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency” by Jegadeesh and Titman.
 This seminal study used modern analytic methods to validate the findings of Cowles and Jones.

 Since the seminal research of Jegadeesh and Titman in the early 1990s, momentum has been one of the most heavily researched finance topics.
 Continuing research has firmly established momentum as an anomaly that works well in nearly all markets, including equities, stock indices, currencies, commodities, real estate, and bonds.
 Out-of-sample research has shown momentum to be effective from the early 1800s up to the present.
-Even though momentum is most often applied to individual stocks, research shows momentum works best when applied to geographically diversified stock indices.
+Even though momentum is most often applied to individual stocks, research shows momentum works in all areas and is best when applied to geographically diversified stock indices.

 The premier market anomaly is momentum.
 Stocks with low returns over the past year tend to have low returns for the next few months, and stocks with high past returns tend to have high future returns.